 Mr. LoPresti is also the founder of Lima Charlie Media and Lima Charlie News, news and media organizations featuring content by military veterans and intelligence professionals worldwide.
 In 2017 Lima Charlie News was voted “least biased” and “highly factual in reporting” by media watchdog group Media Bias / Fact Check.

 Mr. LoPresti also has considerable experience in the business world as both an entrepreneur and consultant.
-He has formed and managed several media, transmedia, e-commerce and film/TV production companies in New York.
+He has formed and managed several media, transmedia, e-commerce and film/TV production companies.
 As a business consultant he has been hired to draft numerous business plans, proposals and offering statements for small and medium, domestic and international companies, and to perform due diligence assessments and reviews, for a multitude of diverse industries.

-On a pro bono basis, Mr. LoPresti has represented and worked with numerous charitable entities, such as the Legacy of Hope Foundation (helping to build the Nelson Mandela Children’s Hospital), along with a variety of not-for-profits supporting, among other things, veterans, education, the disabled, human rights, civil rights, community rights, environmental rights, health & well being, and animal rights.
+On a pro bono basis, Mr. LoPresti has represented and worked with numerous charitable entities, such as the Legacy of Hope Foundation (helping to build the Nelson Mandela Children’s Hospital), along with a variety of not-for-profits supporting, among other things, veterans, education, the disabled, human rights, civil rights, community rights, environmental rights, and animal rights.

 Bar Admissions: New York, Colorado